Is a Correction Looming Ahead for Lumen Technologies Inc. (LUMN)

 Is It Worth Investing in Lumen Technologies Inc. (NYSE :LUMN) Right Now?

-Lumen Technologies Inc. (NYSE:LUMN) scored a price-to-earnings ratio above its average ratio, recording 3.06 x from its present earnings ratio.
+Lumen Technologies Inc. (NYSE:LUMN) scored a price-to-earnings ratio above its average ratio, recording 3.12 x from its present earnings ratio.
 Plus, the 36-month beta value for LUMN is at 1.05.
-Opinions of the stock are interesting as 1 analysts out of 13 who provided ratings for Lumen Technologies Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 6 rated it as “hold,” and 4 as “sell.”

 Top 5 Cheap Stocks to Own Right Now